 To get the file you need to download the file from our server.

 Adding the completed configuration file

-Once your own certificate and private key has been added to the file, open the VPN client of choice.
+Once you have downloaded the file, open the VPN client of choice.
 There will be an option for importing the VPN server configuration.
 Use the option that asks for a local file.
 Once that is finished you can log in using the email address you sent us, and the password it uses to log in on Onomondo.

 For example, using OpenVPN on mac:

 Drag and Drop Version: Newer versions of OpenVPN Connect on Mac has a different layout.
 Instead of using a URL, you can go to the tab "File"

 1. Drag and drop or upload the .opvn file, This will create a VPN profile based on the information provided.

 2. Set the Onomondo App user's email (and password if you want to save it, otherwise you will be asked for your password when you connect)